 Need more for the price?

 Try these helpful hacks to improve your internet speed.
 Or if you just want more bang for your buck, check out providers near you with more speed for the price.
 Either way, we’ll help you find what you need.View providers near me

 Rather chat?
 Give us a call: (844) 451-2720Rather chat?
 Give us a call: (844) 451-2720

 Pro Tip: For best results, use an Ethernet cord to connect your router or modem directly to your device before you run the test.

 Internet speed is one of the biggest considerations when choosing an internet service provider.
-It determines not only how quickly you can perform tasks online, but how many of those tasks your network can handle at a single time.
-Unless you’re living solo and only browsing Facebook, you might need more than the minimum speed.
+It determines how quickly you can perform tasks online and how many tasks your network can handle at a single time.
+Unless you live solo and only browse Facebook, you might need more than the minimum speed.

 Below, we’ll go over why internet speed matters, how to check your speed, and what to do if it’s not fast enough to handle your household connection needs.

 What is internet speed and why does it matter?

 Internet speed refers to how much data and information can be transferred over the web on a single connection at any given time.